 Every parent wants the best for their children.
 Sometimes, though, a child has developmental or medical needs far beyond a parent’s ability to provide.
 Other times, the parents may lack the resources or tools to meet their child’s needs.

-MNP also provides specialized clinical and home health aide services for pregnant and postpartum women, treating postpartum complications including post-cesarean wound care, and for high-risk conditions during pregnancy such as diabetes, pre-term labor, hypertension, and HIV/AIDS.
+We also provide skilled clinical and home health aide services to pregnant and postpartum women—treating postpartum complications, including post-cesarean wound care, as well as high-risk conditions during pregnancy such as diabetes, preterm labor, hypertension, and HIV/AIDS.

 Following a devastating brain hemorrhage and a year in the hospital, Julio* could barely move or speak and depended on a feeding tube.
 VNSNY put together a comprehensive team to help him and his family.